josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 <div class="s-rule do">

-**Do** use consistent type names for all components following a pattern that describes the component's feature then its type.
+**Do** use consistent type names for all components following a pattern that describes the feature of the component then the associated type.
 A recommended pattern is `feature.type.ts`.

 </div>